HES 505 Fall 2024: Session 16

 Independent Variables - Wildfire hazard, income, education, housing burden

-folderdownload_unzip_read <- function(link){
+code folderdownload_unzip_read <- function(link){

 tmp <- tempfile()